 Tip #15 – Download all the music you need, put it on a flash drive and have your most dedicated friend stand over the DJ’s head like a hawk.
 Never trust the DJ to do his work unsupervised.

 Tip #16 – Have a team of super-talented and more importantly supportive, dedicated sisters like mine.
 One of my sisters, B, even though she was totally swamped and stretched thin by the end of my wedding, she was the God-sent ever present support and help I needed.
 She was there everywhere and whenever I needed her to be.
-She was a chief organizer, chief planner and at the same time committed assistant.
-She was the one person who would take the unspoken SOSs and hushed instructions for whenever I needed something done, whether I knew i needed it or not.
-I was watching a motivational video by T.D Jakes and he said: ‘Nothing just happens.
-Nothing just happens.’
+She was a chief organizer, chief planner and at the same time a committed assistant.

 Tip #17 – Have faith.
-It had been a rainy season for the past two months, and we (the groom and the bride who chose to believe in what we believed in) decided not to have a tent.
-It was thundering on the day before the wedding.
-In spite of everyone’s well-deserved fears, we still did not get an emergency tent.
-It did not rain.
+It had been a rainy season for the past two months before the wedding, and we (the groom and the bride who chose to believe in what the groom believed in) decided not to have a tent.
+It was cloudy and there were echoes of thunder right from the early morning, but in spite of our friends’ and families’ well meaning advice, we still did not get a tent.
+And even with the clouds and thunder, it did not rain on our outdoor wedding!

-Furthermore, a few days to the wedding and even after, God provided everything that we needed and gave us left overs too as He had promised.
+Plan appropriately but believe for great things to happen.
+God provided everything that we needed and gave us left overs too as He had promised.

-Tip #18 – Be grateful to be alive, to experience your wedding to the man you love, to have your closest and dearest family, in good health and happiness to witness your union is the best wedding present you can ever be gifted with.
-That to me was the biggest reason to be happy.
+Tip #18 – Be happy, enjoy the experience of your wedding to the man you love, with your closest and dearest family present, in good health and happiness, to witness your union.
+That is the best wedding present you can ever be gifted with.
+That to me was my biggest reason to be happy.
 Thank you so much God.